Vanish-Coder/More-Extensions/README.md

 - The **New Tab in Group** shortcut creates a new group for every new tab — rename/recolor the group in Chrome's tab bar as usual.
 - Sites added to the Random Site Launcher are synced across your Chrome profile via chrome.storage.sync.

-## Suggestions
+## Suggestions + Feedback
-Please give suggestions for new shortcuts [here](https://github.com/Vanish-Coder/More-Extensions/issues).
+Please give suggestions for new shortcuts and feedback [here](https://forms.gle/BXF48F1YV23LWoGZ6).

 ## License
 This software is licensed under [GNU GPL-3.0](https://en.wikipedia.org/wiki/GNU_General_Public_License#Version_3).